Jules-Albert de Dion: His life

 During 1883, they formed a partnership which became the De Dion-Bouton automobile company, the world's largest automobile manufacturer for a time.
 They tried marine steam engines, but progressed to a steam car which used belts to drive the front wheels whilst steering with the rear.
 This was destroyed by fire during trials.
 In 1884, they built another, "La Marquise", with steerable front wheels and drive to the rear wheels.
 As of 2011, it is the world's oldest running car, and is capable of carrying four people at up to 38 mph.

 Comte de Dion entered one in an 1887 trial, "Europe's first motoring competition", the brainchild of M. Paul Faussier of cycling magazine Le Vélocipède Illustré.
 Evidently, the promotion was insufficient, for the de Dion was the sole entrant, but it completed the course.

 The de Dion tube (or 'dead axle') was actually invented by steam advocate Trépardoux, just before he resigned because the company was turning to internal combustion.

-In 1898, he co-founded the Mondial de l'Automobile (Paris Motor Show).
+In 1898, he co-founded the Salon de l'Automobile (Paris Motor Show).

-He died in 1946, age 90, and is buried in the cemetery at Montparnasse in Paris.
+He died in 1946, age 90, and is buried in Montparnasse Cemetery in Paris.
 There is a memorial plaque in the family chapel in Wandonne, 3 km south of Audincthun in the Pas-de-Calais.

 Racing career

 Motor racing was started in France as a direct result of the enthusiasm with which the French public embraced the motor car.
 Manufacturers were enthusiastic due to the possibility of using motor racing as a shop window for their cars.
 The first motor race took place on 22 July 1894 and was organised by Le Petit Journal, a Parisian newspaper.
 It was run over the 122 km distance between Paris and Rouen.
-The race was won by de Dion, although he was not awarded the prize for first place as his steam-powered car required a stoker and the judges deemed this outside of their objectives.
+The race was won by de Dion, although he was not awarded the prize for first place as his steam-powered car required a stoker and the judges deemed this outside of their requirements.